lightpack/docs/schedule.md

 ---

-## Defining Schedules
+## Registering Schedules

-You should define all the schedules in `schedules/schedules.php` file.
+Register all the schedules in `boot/schedules.php` file.

 ```php
 // Schedule a job to run every day at midnight